wehr-to/toastmasters-tech-talks/speech-03-importance-of-customizing.md

 - **Examples to ground it**:
   - Chrome vs Firefox (locked ecosystem vs open customization)
   - Windows vs Linux (one-size-fits-all vs infinite variations)
-  - Vim (a “blank slate” editor that only becomes powerful when you shape it)
+  - Vim (a “blank slate” editor that only becomes powerful when you shape it) / vim bindings in an actual browser rather than using a mouse
-  - Typst vs Google Docs (lightweight, scriptable control vs bloated, one-size-fits-all editor)
+  - Typst vs Google Docs (lightweight, scriptable control vs bloated, one-size-fits-all document editor)

 ## Middle: Why Customization Matters